VUB-HYDR/REVUB/README.md

 No specific packages are needed except for the regular *numpy*, *pandas*, and *matplotlib*.

-A training dataset, allowing the user to set up a REVUB simulation from scratch, learn how to set up input data, and become acquainted with simulation control, is available in the folder https://github.com/VUB-HYDR/REVUB/tree/master/5_Training_dataset.
+A training dataset, allowing the user to set up a REVUB simulation from scratch, learn how to set up input data, and become acquainted with simulation control, is available in English (EN) and Spanish (ES) in the folder https://github.com/VUB-HYDR/REVUB/tree/master/5_Training_dataset.

 # 3. Tool's structure
 ---